 "you also want to look at what we call 'aspirational peers'"

-Interviewer: So when you’re going through a discovery process with a client, it sounds like it could ostensibly be just you asking questions, and them answering.
+Jane: So when you’re going through a discovery process with a client, it sounds like it could ostensibly be just you asking questions, and them answering.
 In what way is this a process?
 Don’t you just need their mission statement and who their customer-base is?

 Kalman Gacs: Discussion can certainly be a big part of it, but even for a client who did their homework, it can become a true, dynamic exploration.